TrafficPLANit/PLANitIO/docs/Unit Tests and Integration Tests.md

 ![alt text](./images/Diagram_for_Basic_Test_Cases.jpg "Basic Network")

 - This test has a demand of 1 unit, with Node A in the diagram being the origin.
-It calcuates the lowest cost path to Node B.
+It calculates the lowest cost path to Node B.
 - It can be found from hand calculation that the lowest cost path has a total cost of 85.

 ***Location:***